MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-overview.md

 ## More Commands

-The **More commands** icon houses refresh, sort, and email functionalities.
+The **More commands** icon contains refresh, sort, and email functionalities.

 - **1:** When you select the **More commands** (![](media\timeline-more-commands.icon.png "More commands")) icon, the additional options are displayed.
 - **2:** The **Refresh timeline** command allows you to update the details in the timeline.